-The Group's profit for the year ended 31 December 2022 and the Group's financial position at the date are set out in the consolidated financial statements on pages 44 to 131.
+The Group's profit for the year ended 31 December 2023 and the Group's financial position at that date are set out in the consolidated financial statements on pages 44 to 133.

-The directors of the Company do not recommend the payment of any dividend in respect of the year (2021: Nil).
+The directors of the Company do not recommend the payment of any dividend in respect of the year (2022: Nil).